top of page

 6. Don't Metagame

 Sometimes simple metagaming is acceptable (ex.
 "Let's go do a scene at the tavern."), however, metagaming to the detriment of or in competition with another player (ex.
 Camming an enemy at a tavern and going to fight them), or otherwise feeding your character information they have not found out ICly is unacceptable.
 As part of that, your character does not have access to any information posted into a scene before you posted in.
-Until you post into a scene, your character is not there and can not hear or see anything to do with that scene.
+Until you post into a scene, your character is not there and can not hear or see anything to do with that scene, nor interact with any system components (nodes, NPCs, crafting tables, message boards, etc).
+Your post does not have to be directed at anyone in the scene, but it must be present unless you are alone. (ex.
+You can post walking by people to get to a crafting table without acknowledging them, but you must actually make that post.)

-IC actions can only be met with IC consequences, and vice versa.
-Taking OOC action against someone for their IC conduct, or taking IC action against someone because you don't like them OOC are both unacceptable behaviours.
+Your characters cannot know each other, communicate, or trade inventory items.
+IC actions can only be met with IC consequences and vice versa.
+Taking OOC action against someone for their IC conduct or taking IC action against someone because you don't like them OOC are both unacceptable behaviors.

 8. Characters Have a Reasonable Right to Life

 Killing a player character without strong IC justification is prohibited.
 This justification must come from that character's actions, and can not simply be because of your character's proclivities.
 The exception to this is that Limited Characters are always fair game - though killing one may allow someone else to kill your character.
-This rule is expanded upon in the FAQ.
+This rule is expanded upon below.

-9. Keep your Avatar within the Avatar Guidelines
+9. Keep your Avatar within the Appearance Guidelines

-Every character on Orcrest must be 18+, an adult of their race, and otherwise conform to the Avatar Guidelines.
+Every character on Orcrest must be 18+, an adult of their race, and otherwise conform to the Appearance Guidelines.
 If in doubt, submit a ticket on Discord with screenshots.

 10. Allow Fade to Black